AdobeDocs/campaign-web.en/help/v8/email/fragments.md

 To make the best use of fragments:

 * Create your own visual fragments, as detailed below.
 * Use them as many times as needed in your content, via the Email Designer.
-See [Add visual fragments](../email/use-visual-fragments.md)
+See [Add visual fragments to your emails](../email/use-visual-fragments.md).

 ## Create a visual fragment {#create-fragments}